Accession of Elizabeth II (6 February 1952)

 The obligations of the accession aside, the Nation then began to mourn their late King and his funeral preparations were put into action…Filed under British Royals

-Tagged Accession, Elizabeth II.
+Tagged Accession, Elizabeth II of the United Kingdom.